hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

         fontColor: "#FFFFFF"
     },
 ```
+The settings will affect the font size and color of the image seen above.
 - fontSize (this will control the size of the font of each of the Team Name, Record and Rank)
 - fontColor (the color of the font)